squidfunk/mkdocs-material/docs/setup/ensuring-data-privacy.md

-Material for MkDocs makes compliance with data privacy regulations very easy, as it offers a native [cookie consent] solution to seek explicit consent from users before setting up [tracking].
+Material for MkDocs makes compliance with data privacy regulations very easy, as it offers a native [cookie consent] solution to seek explicit consent from users before setting up [analytics].
 Additionally, external assets can be automatically downloaded for [self-hosting].

   [cookie consent]: #cookie-consent
-  [tracking]: setting-up-site-analytics.md
+  [analytics]: setting-up-site-analytics.md
   [self-hosting]: #built-in-privacy-plugin

 ## Configuration

-### Cookie consent { #cookie-consent }
+### Cookie consent

 [:octicons-tag-24: 8.4.0][Cookie consent support] ·
 :octicons-milestone-24: Default: _none_ ·
 :octicons-beaker-24: Experimental

-Material for MkDocs ships a native and extensible cookie consent form which asks the user for consent prior to sending any data via analytics.
+Material for MkDocs ships a native and extensible cookie consent form which asks the user for consent prior to sending requests to third parties.
 Add the following to `mkdocs.yml`:

 ``` yaml